The title "refuse refuse",

 Or do you have influence to speed up change?

-If yes, then your country needs you, now.
+If yes, then your country needs you, right now.

-She needs the attention of everyone to change their relaxed attitude and reckless actions towards health and hazard matters, and their intentions too.
-It matters more if people mature enough to take responsible action by themselves and make things happen, and make less of it happen, and widely embrace the importance of this embarrassing situation.
-All of us need to work together to keep libya clean and tidy.
+She needs the attention of everyone to change their relaxed attitude towards health and hazard matters, and their intentions too.
+It matters more if people are mature enough to take responsible action by themselves and make things happen, and make less of it happen too, and widely embrace the importance of this embarrassing change.
+All of us need to work together to keep Libya clean and tidy.

 We have received a number of feedbacks stating that the issue is an issue of "bad management" and that the government needs to do something about this.
 We think people are mistaken to think that way.

-People naturally would tend to blame others for their faults - it is in our nature!
+Some people (regardless of colour or nationality) naturally would tend to blame others for their faults!

 How can you blame the management for the actions of individuals.
-Someone throws an empty plastic bottle in an archaeological site, on the pavement, on the beach or even in the desert.
+Someone throws an empty plastic bottle in an archaeological site, on the pavement, on the beach, or even in the desert.
 And then someone else does the same.
-As more people throw rubbish RANDOMLY, you will begin to notice rubbish piling up everywhere, as it is doing now.
-Then all you have to do is put your hands in your poclets and say: bad management?
-What is this?
+As more people (regardless of nationality or colour) throw rubbish randomly, you will begin to notice rubbish piling up everywhere, as it is doing now - all over the world.
+Then all you have to do is put your hands in your pockets and say: bad management?

-The answer is that people throw rubbish everywhere they go - lazy people that is!
+The answer is that because people throw rubbish everywhere they go!

 Reduce-Reuse-Recycle